gouiferda/dell-5400-hackintoch/README.md

 # dell-5400-hackintoch

+Guide and EFI Folder (Clover), to how to install a fully dunctioning Hackintoch of macOS Catalina on Dell latitude 5400

+**:warning: Important:**
-EFI Folder (Clover) required for dell latitude 5400 Hackintosh wiith macOS Catalina, Watch the tutorial video linked below to have an idea about the process
+- Watch the tutorial video linked below to have an idea about the process
+- EFI Folder (Clover) required for this process is included in this repository
+- You may risk your data or your system, so follow instructions at your own risk

 ![Image](https://i.imgur.com/OtSV3bk.png)